 Intranet Project Checklist

 Take your answers to questions three and five, and start an intranet project checklist.
 When we coach our clients through an intranet setup project, we always encourage them to create one.
 A well-designed checklist will get everyone on the same page and ensure no critical steps are missed.
-Here is a sample checklist, make sure to incorporate your answers from the five questions into your own checklist.
+Here is a sample intranet project checklist, make sure to incorporate your answers from the five questions into your own checklist.

 - Project leadership: Who is the intranet initiator and project manager?
 Is anyone from your senior team involved?
 If they aren’t, they should be.